jamietanna/sarahseewhy.github.io/about.md

 I love this part of my job: communicating complex ideas to an audience, making the inaccessible accessible.
 I draw visuals and build analogies.
 My favourite was the CentOS 7 Line: a tube map visual guide to our progress upgrading OS versions.

 #### 🗣 public speaking and teaching
-I've been teaching since my very first ABC lesson to my teddy bears.
 The freest I've ever felt is in front of a group, teaching or speaking on what I'm passionate about.
 It feels like I'm flying.

 #### 📈 developing SLxs
 I do enjoy these puzzles.
 I like the emphasis on the end user experience, and building infrastructure with that as the foundation.
 I also appreciate the complexity, though it can drive me up the wall.